Pupil: Diseases

 A condition called bene dilitatism occurs when the optic nerves are partially damaged.
 This condition is typified by chronically widened pupils due to the decreased ability of the optic nerves to respond to light.
 In normal lighting, people affected by this condition normally have dilated pupils, and bright lighting can cause pain.
 At the other end of the spectrum, people with this condition have trouble seeing in darkness.
 It is necessary for these people to be especially careful when driving at night due to their inability to see objects in their full perspective.
 This condition is not otherwise dangerous.

 Size

-The size of the pupil (often measured as diameter) can be a symptom of an underlying disease.
+The size of the pupil (often measured as diameter) can vary from 1.5 mm. to 8mm.
+Pupil size can be a symptom of an underlying disease.
 Dilation of the pupil is known as mydriasis and contraction as miosis.

 Not all variations in size are indicative of disease however.
 In addition to dilation and contraction caused by light and darkness, it has been shown that solving simple multiplication problems affects the size of the pupil.
 The simple act of recollection can dilate the size of the pupil, however when the brain is required to process at a rate above its maximum capacity, the pupils contract.
 There is also evidence that pupil size is related to the extent of positive or negative emotional arousal experienced by a person.

+Myopic individuals have larger resting and dark dilated pupils than hyperopic and emmetropic individuals, likely due to requiring less accommodation (which results in pupil constriction).

+Some humans are able to exert direct control over their iris muscles, giving them the ability to manipulate the size of their pupils (i.e. dilating and constricting them) on command, without any changes in lighting condition or eye accommodation state.
+However, this ability is likely very rare and its purpose or advantages over those without it are unclear.